 A Guest Post by Appleby Jewellers

 Everybody wants their wedding day to go without a hitch, and many couples spend hours planning their special day down to the minute – but there are some things that you may have no control over.
-There are hundreds of wedding superstitions, from the ‘something old, something new’ rhyme to the separation of bride and groom the night before the wedding, but here at Appleby, we’re particularly interested in those that involve jewellery!
+There are hundreds of wedding superstitions, from the ‘something old, something new’ rhyme to the separation of the bride and groom the night before the wedding, but here at Appleby, we’re particularly interested in those that involve jewelry!

 ♥ It’s unlucky to go shopping for a wedding ring on a Friday